 We partner with a wide range of community legal centres to offer you one of the most diverse clinical legal education programs in Australia.
-Each clinic offers you the opportunity to work in a social justice setting for academic credit through the elective law course, LAWS5180 (undergraduate students).
+Each clinic offers you the opportunity to work in a social justice setting for academic credit through the elective law course, LAWS5180.

 During your clinical placement, you will spend one day per week during semester undertaking legal work under the close supervision of experienced lawyers.